cordova-plugin-camera-preview/cordova-plugin-camera-preview/README.md

 ```

 #### iOS Quirks
+1. It is not possible to use your computers webcam during testing in the simulator, you must device test.
-If you are developing for iOS 10+ you must also add the following to your config.xml
+2. If you are developing for iOS 10+ you must also add the following to your config.xml

 ```xml
 <config-file platform="ios" target="*-Info.plist" parent="NSCameraUsageDescription" overwrite="true">